bharath3138/Online-Bus-Pass-Application-Project/README.md

 - **Application Processing**: Administrative dashboards for staff to review and approve applications.

 - **Pass Renewal**: Convenient pass renewal options and reminders.

-- **Help and Support**: A support center for user inquiries and issue resolution.

 - **Reporting and Analytics**: Generate reports for application statistics and route optimization.

 # # Installation